 Feminized seeds are nothing more than a product of genetic engineering and a beautiful fruit of the scientific advancement of the cannabis industry.
-While traditionally, seeds grow to become either male or female plants, feminized seeds are genetically manipulated in such a way that results in them growing into female cannabis plants only.
+While traditionally, seeds grow to become either male or female plants, feminized seeds are genetically manipulated in such a way that results in them growing into female weed plants only.

-If you don’t understand what all the fuss is about when it comes to female cannabis plants and why everybody wants them rather than male cultivars, the answer is simple: only female cannabis plants, when unpollinated, develop so-called sinsemilla, which are the buds people love to smoke and turn into various concentrates and ointments.
+If you don’t understand what all the fuss is about when it comes to female cannabis plants and why everybody wants them rather than male cultivars, the answer is simple: only female cannabis strains, when unpollinated, develop so-called sinsemilla, which are the buds people love to smoke and turn into various concentrates and ointments.

 Why should you buy feminized cannabis seeds?

 While seeds that have been feminized tend to be more expensive than regular marijuana seeds, they’re just too convenient not to buy them.
 First of all, they free the grower from the need to sex cannabis – a process that takes time and plenty of experience to perfect.
 If you buy feminized seeds, you don’t need to worry about pollen-producing plan appearing in your garden and ruining your harvest.
 You can just sit back and relax!